 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-The best soil amendments for winter gardening work like a cozy blanket for your dirt.
+The best soil amendments for winter gardening work like a warm blanket for your garden beds.

-Leaf mold breaks down slowly, creating perfect drainage.
+Leaf mold breaks down slowly, improving drainage and structure.

 Table Of Contents